Mystic massacre: Modern reappraisals

 During the emergence of the modern Pequot tribe in the 1990s, an article in The New England Quarterly considered arguments for and against whether the Mystic massacre should be considered an act of genocide.
-American author Dr Rebecca Joyce Frey lists the incident as genocide in her 2009 book Genocide and International Justice.
-As did US legal scholar Steven M. Wise, from Harvard Law School, who called the Mystic Massacre "the Puritans genocidal Indian War" where "one thousand Indians were [killed]".
+Rebecca Joyce Frey lists the incident as genocide in her 2009 book Genocide and International Justice.
+Steven M. Wise from Harvard Law School called the Mystic Massacre "the Puritans genocidal Indian War" where "one thousand Indians" were killed.
 Wise notes that Captain John Underhill justified the killing of the elderly, women, children, and the infirm by stating that "sometimes the Scripture declareth women and children must perish with their parents [...]
 We had sufficient light from the Word of God for our proceedings."

-In 2020, a statue of Captain John Mason at Palisado Green in Windsor, Connecticut (along with a similar statue of Christopher Columbus in the same area) was subject to calls for its removal following in the wake of national civil rights protests about Confederate statues.
-The statue, which was originally erected on the site of the Mystic Massacre in 1889, was moved to Windsor in 1996 because it was the location of Mason's home.
-In September 2020, the town council voted 5-4 to remove statue and give it to Windsor Historical Society.
-But Dr. Kevin McBride, Director of Research at the Pequot Museum noted that when it was removed from its original location of the Mystic Massacre in the 1990s, the Pequot's tribal chairman Skip Hayward was against its removal because "If you take it down," he said, "no one will remember what happened here."
+In 2020, some people called for the removal of a statue of John Mason at Palisado Green in Windsor, Connecticut following national civil rights protests about the removal of Confederate monuments and memorials.
+The statue was originally erected on the site of the Mystic Massacre in 1889, but it was moved to Windsor in 1996 because it was the location of Mason's home.
+In September 2020, the town council voted 5-4 to remove the statue and give it to Windsor Historical Society.
+But Dr. Kevin McBride, Director of Research at the Pequot Museum, noted that, when it was removed from its original location of the Mystic Massacre in the 1990s, the Pequot's tribal chairman Skip Hayward was against its removal because "If you take it down," he said, "no one will remember what happened here."

-In early 2021, calls were made to remove another statue depicting Captain John Mason that stands outside the Connecticut State Capitol in Hartford.
+In early 2021, some people called for the removal of another statue depicting John Mason that stands outside the Connecticut State Capitol in Hartford.
 After a year of deliberations, a state commission decided that the statue should be removed but lawmakers from the Connecticut General Assembly would be permitted to debate its future.

 The Mystic massacre was featured in the History Channel series 10 Days That Unexpectedly Changed America.